 Pupil's Magazine

-The Pupil’s Magazine is developed annually to engage students with Irish Aid’s work through case studies, fun facts, and activities.
-The 2025 edition explores the lives of people and communities in Laos, Mozambique, and Somalia.
-It includes charts and games that help pupils learn about the UN Sustainable Development Goals in an interactive way.
+The Pupil’s Magazine is developed annually to engage pupils with Irish Aid’s work through case studies, fun facts, and activities.
+The 2026 edition explores the lives of people and communities in Laos, Mozambique, and Sierra Leone.
+It includes stories and activities that help pupils learn about the UN Sustainable Development Goals in an interactive way.

-Share this magazine with your class or your child to help them embark on a journey of global citizenship.
+Share this magazine with your class to help them embark on a journey of global citizenship.

 National Final